xu-yuan1/openvino-docs/pages/documentation/openvino-runtime-user-guide/dynamic-shapes.rst

 If the input model has undefined dimensions that will not change during inference.
 It is recommended to set them to static values, using the same ``reshape`` method of the model.
 From the API perspective, any combination of dynamic and static dimensions can be configured.

 Model Optimizer provides identical capability to reshape the model during the conversion, including specifying dynamic dimensions.
 Use this capability to save time on calling ``reshape`` method in the end application.
-To get information about setting input shapes using Model Optimizer, refer to :ref:`Setting Input Shapes <doxid-openvino_docs__m_o__d_g_prepare_model_convert_model__converting__model>`.
+To get information about setting input shapes using Model Optimizer, refer to :ref:`Setting Input Shapes <conv_prep__set_input_shapes>`.

 Dimension Bounds
 ----------------